 Who takes care of me today, whether it’s emotionally, physically or spiritually?

 Who do I trust to take care of me in the future?

 Keep in mind that every province and territory has different names and signing requirements for these documents.

-It’s important to note that many LGBTQ+ Canadians, especially trans individuals, often struggle to find housing and employment, which can affect their ability to earn a living wage.
+It’s important to note that many 2SLGBTQ+ Canadians, especially trans individuals, often struggle to find housing and employment, which can affect their ability to earn a living wage.
 One Ontario-based study found that half of trans people were living on less than $15,000 a year.
 This can make it difficult for some folks to afford the legal costs involved with setting up the aforementioned documents.
-Many LGBTQ+ centers like The 519 in Toronto will be able to connect you with legal assistance if you’re unable to afford it.
+Many 2SLGBTQ+ centers like The 519 in Toronto will be able to connect you with legal assistance if you’re unable to afford it.